0xcompose/sspec/README.md

 # sspec

 sspec comes from `Solidity SPECification`.
-Often smart contract repos lack detailed of even general description of what repo and smart contracts in it are doing.
-Only AIs can understand what's going (not always).
-So for sake of development and review simplicity this tool was created.
+Smart contract repositories often lack detailed or even general descriptions of what the repo and its smart contracts do.
+Only AIs can understand what's going on (not always).
+This tool was created to improve development and review simplicity.

-This is a re-imagined of [`scopelint`'s](https://github.com/ScopeLift/scopelint) `spec` command, which generated specification for source smart contracts based on test files and test names.
+This is a reimagining of [`scopelint`'s](https://github.com/ScopeLift/scopelint) `spec` command, which generates specifications for source smart contracts based on test files and test names.

-Such functionality helps not only understanding your own suites of tests, but also review other's repos.
+This functionality helps not only with understanding your own test suites, but also with reviewing other repositories.

 Built using [slang](https://github.com/NomicFoundation/slang).

-## Usage
+## Installation

 Install via npm or yarn: